MTD Software for UK Landlords

 Registration is separate from Self Assessment

 Already in Self Assessment?
-That doesn't register you for MTD.
-You need to sign up separately with HMRC and connect your chosen software before 6 April 2026 if you're in the first wave.
+That does not register you for MTD.
+You need to sign up separately with HMRC and connect your chosen software before 6 April 2026.

 How Otis Fits In